Lolispo/inhouseBot/README.md

 ## [Installation](https://github.com/worlund/inhouseBot/wiki/Installation)

-If any issues occur, let developer know
+If any issues occur, notify a developer.

 ## Do you have any ideas for the future?